The Singleton

 "Then why."

-He had, in the last twelve weeks, built up a picture of Lena as a pure institutional antagonist — the chief scientist who had, for reasons of corporate loyalty, suppressed the truth.
-He had not been prepared for her to believe him.
-He had been less prepared for her to be right.
+He had spent twelve weeks building a picture of Lena as a pure institutional antagonist — the chief scientist who suppressed the truth out of corporate reflex.
+He had not been ready for her to believe him.
+He had been far less ready for her to be the most rational person in the building.

 "Lena."